 I and my friend were headed to the other side of the park – Kensington Palace, the place where Princess Diana lived, for the famous afternoon tea at Kensington Gardens and we almost could smell its fragrance from afar.

 Kensington Palace is one of the less pompous palaces in London.
 You can almost pass by without paying attention to it if was not the bold monument of Queen Victoria at front.
-As compensation to its impersonal look, its location is quite perfect.
-Well positioned at the edge of the park, the palace and its gardens are one of the popular and favorite places to visit in London.
+As compensation for its impersonal look, its location is quite perfect.
+Well-positioned at the edge of the park, the palace and its gardens are one of the popular and favourite places to visit in London.

 To be totally honest, I believe there are much better places for afternoon tea in London nowadays.
 The setting is beautiful, the waiters polite and the porcelain fine.
 The tea is good (that’s all – just good) and cakes delicious but not unforgettable as it was the cake genoveze in the village of Erice, Sicily.

-My verdict is – it is worth trying once if this is of interest for you but you definitely should not be sorry if you can’t make it.
-As I said, there are probably better places to have authentic British tea experience and when I find one (or more) I surely will share it with you.
-As a graduated hospitality manager and a person with some experience, I think that the value for money formula here is a bit misbalanced.
-You don’t get enough value for your money.
 And the place feels largely touristy.
 I don’t mean anything bad with that – it is good to be popular and to attract visitors from all over the world.
 But as with all touristy places, the authenticity is gone.
-And that’s pity because the place has really great potential.
+And that’s a pity because the place has really great potential.

 Add to Pinterest